FAQUpdatedTuesday July 5, 2022 byPVGS Web Admin.

 We have no control of when the schedule is completed so please be patient and know that once we have the schedule we will send it out to you.

-**FOR THE FALL 2021 SEASON GAMES WILL START AROUND THE FIRST WEEK OF OCTOBER.
-HOME GAMES WILL BE ON FRIDAY NIGHT (POSSIBLY THURSDAY NIGHT FOR 6U).**
+**FOR THE SPRING 2022 SEASON GAMES WILL START AROUND THE FIRST WEEK OF MARCH.

 Q: Where are games played?